Search

 A traditional IRA is a retirement savings plan that allows individuals to make pre-tax contributions, which can grow tax-deferred until withdrawals are made in retirement.
 Traditional IRAs also have a required minimum distribution (RMD) starting either at age 73 or 75, depending on the year you were born.

-Traditional IRA contribution limits for 2024
+Traditional IRA contribution limits for 2024 and 2025

-In 2024, you can contribute up to $7,000 to a traditional IRA, with an additional $1,000 in catch-up contributions if you're 50 or older.
+In 2024 and 2025, you can contribute up to $7,000 to a traditional IRA, with an additional $1,000 in catch-up contributions if you're 50 or older.

-Why choose a traditional IRA?
+Why choose a traditional IRA retirement plan?

 • Tax-deductible contributions.
 Contributions to a traditional IRA may be tax-deductible, lowering your taxable income in the year you contribute.2